-SCA: 13 Packaging and Transport 51 Reporting requirements Rating: PTNS 37-38-40 Comments: The consignor, the carrier and the consignee must provide an immediate report to CNSC (PTNS 37 (1)) and a 21 day report (PTNS 38) when becoming aware of any of the following situations: - failure to comply with the requirements of socion 28; - a conveyance carrying radioactive material is involved in an accident; - package damage or tampering or leaking; - radioactive material lass, stolen or loss of control; - radioactive material lass escaped from a containment system, a package or a conveyance during transport; - failure to comply with the Act and Regulations can lead to a situation in which the environment, the health and safety of persons or national security is adversely affected; - the lavel of non-fixed contamination as defined in the IAEA Regulations, during transport exceeds limits; - licensee has provided reports of damage or tampering discovered while opening packages as per PTNS 40(4), (5), (6).
-52 Type A package certification PTNS 42 Type A package design, test results and packaging instructions kept on file for two years after last shipment. Ĥ 52 Rating: Comments: ואים א אפטרמעים שפוקוו, ופטרו פטעום מווע אפטרמעקווע וופעטעטיום האירטיו ווים וער איש אפטים מונסו ומטרטוואווידיונ 53 Showing proof of TDG training PTNS 25 (1) A person handling dangerous goods must provide their training certificate or copy of it to an inspector immediately upon request.
-TDG 6.8 This requirement does not apply for excepted package (TDG 1.43 (b)). М Rating: Comments: 54 Competent authority certificates PTNS 25 (2)(c) Consignor has competent authority certificates for applicable sources and packages (refer to SSR-6 561). М Rating: Comments: 55 Transport document requirement PTNS 29(1) The consignor of radioactive material provides a shipping document that includes the following (refer to TI 546): consignor and consignee names and addresses; 24 hour contact number; number of packages; UN number"; shipping name"; Class # 7; radionuclide identification; form"; category of package; transport index"; competent authority cartificate number(s). м Rating: Comments: 56 Shipping doc kept 2 years Rating: TDG 3.11 Comments: Shipping documents used are kept on file for two years. М 57 Transport document location TDG 3.7 Shipping document is located within driver's reach or in a door pocket on the driver's side. М
+SCA: 13 Packaging and Transport 51 Reporting requirements PTNS 37-38-40 Comments: The consignor, the carrier and the consignee must provide an immediate report to CNSC (PTNS 37 (1)) and a 21 day report (PTNS 38) when becoming aware of any of the following situations: - failure to comply with the requirements of section 28; - a conveyance carrying radioactive material is involved in an accident; - package damage or tampering or leaking; - radioactive material has ascaped from a containment system, a package or a conveyance during transport; - failure to comply with the Act and Regulations can lead to a situation in which the environment, the health and safety of persons or national security is adversely affected; - the level of non-fixed contamination as defined in the IAEA Regulations, during transport exceeds limits; - licensee has provided reports of damage or tampering discovered while opening packages as per PTNS 40(4), (5), (6). н 370 PTNS 42 The American define the second scheme in the second scheme in the first scheme starting of the last scheme start н 52 Type A package certification Type A package design, test results and packaging instructions kept on file for two years after last shipment. н - Rating: Comments: Showing proof of TDG training PTNS 25 (1) A person bandling dangerous goods must provide their training certificate or copy of it to an inspector imm 9741 53 Showing proof of TDG training PTNS 25 (1) A person handling dangerous goods must provide their training certificate or copy of it to an inspector immediately upon request.
+TDG 6.8 This requirement does not apply for excepted package (TDG 1.43 (b)). М Rating: Comments: 54 Competent authority certificates PTNS 25 (2)(c) Consignor has competent authority certificates for applicable sources and packages (refer to SSR-6 561).
+M Rating: Comments: 55 Transport document requirement PTNS 29(1) The consi, 546): - consigno - 24 hour - - number - - UN numt - shipping - Class # 7 - radionuc - form ; - maximur - category - transport - consign - Consign consignor and consignee names and addresses; 24 hour contact number; number of packages; UN number; shipping name; Class # 77; radionuclide identification; м Rating: Comments: 56 Shipping doc kept 2 years TDG 3.11 Shipping documents used are kept on file for two years. М Rating: Comments: 57 Transport document location TDG 3.7 Shipping document is located within driver's reach or in a door pocket on the driver's side. М Rating: Comments:

-58 TDG training certificate TDG 6.1, 6.3, 6.5 The employer is responsible for: 6.1(2)(a) ensuring that only an adequately trained worker who holds a valid TDG certificate handle Class 7 dangerous goods ; or 6.1(2)(b) performs those activities in the presence and under the direct supervision of a person who is adequately trained and who holds a training certificate in accordance with this Part.
-6.3 issuing training cartificate that includes: - the employer's business address; - the employee's name; - aspects of handling and transporting; - employee and employer signatures; and Rating: Comments: - the expiry date of the certificate (TDG 6.5).
-9 TDG training certificate on file Rating: TDG 6.6, 6.7 Comments: A copy of the TDG training certificate is kept on file for two years and is available to the inspector. М
+8 TDG training certificate TDG 6.1, 6.3, 6.5 The employer is responsible for: 6.1(2)(a) ensuring that only an adequately trained worker who holds a valid TDG certificate handle Class 7 dangerous goods; or 6.1 (2)(b) performs those activities in the presence and under the direct supervision of a person who is adequately trained and who holds a training certificate that includes: 6.3 issuing training cartificate that includes: the employer's business address; the employee's anae; aspects of handling and transporting; employee and employer signatures; and the cartificate (TDG 6.5). м Rating: Comments: 9 TDG training certificate on file TDG 6.6, 6.7 A copy of the TDG training certificate is kept on file for two years and is available to the inspector. М Rating: Comments: